API Keys

 PermissionCan do

-full_accessSend email and manage resources — domains, audiences, contacts, campaigns, webhooks, and other API keys.
+full_accessSend email and manage resources — domains, audiences, contacts, campaigns, and webhooks.
+It can *list* API keys, but cannot create, re-scope or revoke them.

 sending_accessSend email only.
-Cannot create or delete domains, audiences, campaigns, or other keys.
+Cannot create or delete domains, audiences or campaigns.

 You can create multiple keys to isolate different applications or environments.
 Scoping each integration to its own key lets you track its usage independently, spot abuse, and revoke just that key if it leaks — without disrupting your other services.